-Emotional Intelligence interview questions assist Recruiters and Hiring Managers test emotional intelligence in candidates during the interview.
-Choosing the right EQ interview questions can be an important factor in finding the best candidate who will fit in the company culture.
+Emotional Intelligence interview questions assist recruiters and hiring managers test emotional intelligence in candidates during the interview.
+Choosing the right EQ interview questions can be an important factor in finding the best candidate who will fit into the company culture.

 Why test emotional intelligence in candidates?